junglesta/wherenodoctor/_posts/2016-01-01-02-sicknesses-that-are-often-confused.md

 ---

-Spanish Name: DOLOR DE IJAR (SIDE PAINS)
+SIDE PAINS

 This name is used for any pain women get in one side of their belly.
 Often the pain goes around to the mid or lower back.
 Possible causes of this kind of pain include:

 • an infection of the urinary system (the kidneys, the bladder, or the tubes that join them, ([see page 234](#page-234))